WebAssembly/spec/md-proto/WebAssembly.md

 #### Linear-Memory Index Space

-The *linear-memory index space* begins with an index for each linear-memory space defined in the [Linear-Memory Section], if present, in the order of that section, followed by an index for each imported linear memory, in the order the imports appear in the [Import Section].
+The *linear-memory index space* begins with an index for each imported linear memory, in the order the imports appear in the [Import Section], if present, followed by an index for each linear-memory space in the [Linear-Memory Section], if present, in the order of that section.

 **Validation:**
  - The index space is required to have at most one element.